ibm-ecosystem-engineering/Watson-NLP/Dash-App-GRPC/readme.md

 http://localhost:8050
 ```

-#### 4.2 Run the application in a Kubernetes or OpenShift cluster
+### 4.2 Run the application in a Kubernetes or OpenShift cluster
+In this section we discuss the steps to running the application on the same Kubernetes or OpenShift cluster that your model is being served.

+#### Push the image to a container registry
-Prior to deployment push the image to a container registry.
-Please change the `<Image Registry>` and `<Project Name>` in the following commands based on your configuration.
+First you will need to push the image to a container registry that can be accessed by your cluster.
+Run the following commands, changing the `<Image Registry>` and `<Project Name>` in the following commands based on your configuration.
 ```
 docker tag dash-app-grpc:latest <Image Registry>/<Project Name>/dash-app-grpc:latest
 ```
 ```
 docker push <Image Registry>/<Project Name>/dash-app-grpc:latest
 ```

+####

 The Kubernetes manifest to run the service is under the